reecewayt/rust-orientation-detection/docs/project-proposal.md

 - Low power mode testing will be difficult and hard to verify especially since the power traces on the board are covered by a silk screen
 - I might need to implement interrupt mechanisms
 - Depending on the sensor and the stress its been under since manufacturing, I will need to consider error and offset of sensor data.
+- Some form of filtering of the sensor data might be needed for clean state transitions